Morris County NJ Possession and Distribution of Vicodin Lawyer

 Since Vicodin is so widely used, NJ prosecutors will not hesitate to seek the maximum punishments in Possession and Distribution of Vicodin cases.
 Being arrested by the police is a scary and frustrating experience.
 Once released, there is more at stake than just jail time; your career, immigration status, family, friends, and reputation may all hang in the balance.
 An experienced NJ drug crime defense lawyer can help you.

 The Tormey Law Firm can help you potentially beat your prescription drug charges.
-Our trial team of aggressive criminal and drug defense lawyers includes an active NJ prosecutor with extensive experience handling drug crime cases.
+Our trial team of aggressive criminal and drug defense lawyers who have handled serious prescription drug cases in Morris County NJ.
 If you are facing the threat of investigation or imminent criminal charges for Vicodin possession or distribution, contact the Tormey Law Firm today for a free consultation.
 One of our respected NJ drug crime defense attorneys will be happy to speak to you, discuss your potential exposure, and explore the best defense strategies for your case.
 Contact our Morristown office today at 866-949-6948.

 Vicodin Charges in New Jersey